How can you turn your Salesforce Community into a case deflection engine? Let’s back up a little.

 And should your customer begin to create a case, your community should offer self-service alternatives during the case creation process.
 Great communities analyze in real-time the information your customers type into case fields – such as Product, Problem, Case subject line text, and Case Description – then instantly present likely solutions before the customer even hits the “submit case” button.

-Finally, make sure you have an integrated analytics engine that lets you monitor, understand and act upon the insights from the community in real time.
-Specifically, you need line-of-sight into content gaps, knowledge usage patterns, relevance, and answers to questions like:
+Finally, make sure you have an integrated analytics engine that lets you monitor, understand, and act upon the insights from the community in real time.
+Specifically, you need line-of-sight into content gaps, knowledge article usage patterns, relevance, and answers to questions like: